simon-knuth/scanner/index.md

     <td width="70%"> <b>The stable version of the app is available in the Microsoft Store.</b><br>You can also view the source code of both stable and WIP versions on GitHub.
 Download/clone the code using the green button in the top-right corner.</td>
     <td width="30%">
       <a href="https://www.microsoft.com/store/apps/9N438MZHD3ZF"><img src="https://i.imgur.com/aAWYhvm.png"/></a>
-      <i>This link will start working once the app has been approved by Microsoft.</i>
     </td>
   </tr>
 </table>